joannapranikajoshua/Sunpy3D/proposal.md

 #### 3) Testing and Integration with SunPy and PfssPy

-- The entire project shall be tested efficiently wherever necessary.
+- The entire project shall be tested systematically wherever necessary.
 - Testing shall mainly be performed with **Tox**.
 The project shall be set up using tox according to SunPy's requirements.
 - If required, **Pytest** shall also be integrated into tox runs for figure and unit testing.
 - To ensure proper integration with SunPy and PfssPy, appropriate tests shall be written for this as well.
-Similar to how tests have been written for SunPy.
+This will be done in a manner similar to how tests have been written for SunPy.

 ## Implementation